-The proposed offset site is identified as Part Lot 13 DP 1024564, Lot 14 DP 1024546 and Lot 5 DP 838128 (provided that an option to purchase Lot 5 has been secured by the Applicant).
-In the event that Lot 5 DP 838128 is unable to be secured by the Applicant, the Applicant will purchase an alternate offset site, which, combined with Lots 13 and 14, will provide a total biodiversity offset area of not less than 129.32 ha.
-The alternate offset site will be required to be agreed to by BCD and be to the satisfaction of the Planning Secretary.
+The proposed offset site is identified as Part Lot 13 DP 1024564, Lot 14 DP 1024546 and Lot 5 DP 838128 (provided that an option to purchase Lot 5 has been secured by the proponent).
+In the event that Lot 5 DP 838128 is unable to be secured by the proponent, the proponent will purchase an alternate offset site, which, combined with Lots 13 and 14, will provide a total biodiversity offset area of not less than 129.32 ha.
+The alternate offset site will be required to be agreed to by NSW OEH and be to the satisfaction of the DirectorGeneral.

-The following will be undertaken by the Applicant in relation to the proposed offset site identified as Part Lot 13 DP 1024564, Lot 14 DP 1024546 and Lot 5 DP 838128:
+The following will be undertaken by the proponent in relation to the proposed offset site identified as Part Lot 13 DP 1024564, Lot 14 DP 1024546 and Lot 5 DP 838128:

-- Seasonal flora and fauna survey of the offset site will be undertaken in accordance with relevant BCD guidelines.
-In particular, seasonal survey for tetratheca juncea and grevillea parviflora ssp parviflora will be undertaken and reported to the BCD; - Prior to establishment of the proposed quarry, the Applicant will purchase Lot 5 DP 838128 (provided than an option to purchase has been secured).
-In the event that Lot 5 DP 838128 is unable to be secured by the Applicant, as noted above, the Applicant will purchase an alternate offset site (to be agreed to by BCD and be to the satisfaction of the Planning Secretary). - Upon approval of the development, in consultation with the BCD, the Applicant will secure the offset lands via a Conservation Agreement under Part 4, Division 12 of the National Parks and Wildlife Act 1974; - A Conservation Management Plan will be developed.
-The plan will: - Confirm required on ground works such as weed control, fencing, signage and pest control; - Confirm the timing / schedule of the abovementioned works; and - Specify restrictions to the existing two (2) residences of Lot 5 and Lot 14 (if purchase of Lot 5 is secured by the Applicant).
+- Seasonal flora and fauna survey of the offset site will be undertaken in accordance with relevant OEH guidelines.
+In particular, seasonal survey for tetratheca juncea and grevillea parviflora ssp parviflora will be undertaken and reported to the NSW OEH; - Prior to establishment of the proposed quarry, the proponent will purchase Lot 5 DP 838128 (provided than an option to purchase has been secured).
+In the event that Lot 5 DP 838128 is unable tobe secured by the proponent, as noted above, the proponent will purchase an alternate offset site (to be agreed to by NSW OEH and be to the satisfaction of the Director-General). - Upon approval of the project, in consultation with the NSW OEH, the proponent will secure the offset lands via a Conservation Agreement under Part 4, Division 12 of the National Parks and Wildlife Act 1974; - A Conservation Management Plan will be developed.
+The plan will: - Confirm required on ground works such as weed control, fencing, signage and pest control;

+- Confirm the timing / schedule of the abovementioned works; and - Specify restrictions to the existing two (2) residences of Lot 5 and Lot 14 (if purchase of Lot 5 is secured by the proponent).
 If an alternate offset site is provided instead of Lot 5 (as noted above) any restrictions on this land will be specified in the Conservation Management Plan. - Monitoring of the offset land will be undertaken annually.
 Results of the monitoring will be used to provide input into the priority areas for the following year(s) of ground maintenance works.